safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 safeTx.addSignature(signerSafeSig1_1);
 ```

-**2/3 Safe Account**
+**2/3 Safe account**

-The 2/3 Safe Account requires a minimum of 2 signatures to be considered valid.
+The 2/3 Safe account requires a minimum of 2 signatures to be considered valid.
 Let's sign it with `owner4` and `owner5`.

 ```typescript
 // Create a new transaction object